thornfry/botropolis/README.md

 ### Bot Commands

-- `/setup-rules` - Create a rules message in a specific channel
 - `/use-existing-rules` - Use an existing message for rules verification
 - `/setup-roles` - Specify which role to assign to users who accept rules
 - `/setup-welcome` - Set a channel for welcome messages